 When comparing performing interactive rebase in the command line, GitKraken provides a seamless experience that allows you to clearly see what’s happening with your commits in real time.
 GitKraken takes the risk out of interactive rebase, and protects you and your repository from arising conflicts.

-Perform interactive rebase like a pro with the GitKraken Git GUI and download for free today.
+Perform interactive rebase like a pro with the GitKraken Git GUI

 If you wish to perform interactive rebase in the command line, you will likely start by running the git branch command to see a list of your local branches and which branch you currently have checked out.